MDes Thesis Outcome / Workshop Design

 Reclaiming and refraining the domestic through creative and performance-based art rituals

-To better understand why sexual assault is prevalent, I studied the rape kit and subsequently, the rape culture that exists in our societies in different contexts and situations.
-I further sought out the methods we use to heal women who have been victims of the spectrum of abuse that rape culture enables, gender-based violence being one of the most extreme and familiar forms.
-A typical design process was followed, what emerged was enlightening: healing from trauma is different for everyone, but we have power over deciding how we make our journeys.
-Another insight was that while therapy is a highly useful tool; it is not always accessible for everyone-- depending on location, beliefs, and economic statuses.
+To better understand why sexual assault is so prevalent, I studied the rape kit and, subsequently, the rape culture that permeates our societies in various contexts and situations.
+I further explored the methods we use to support women who have been victims of the spectrum of abuse enabled by rape culture—gender-based violence being one of its most extreme and familiar forms.

-I decided to create and design something that would address rape culture-- where geography, language, and societal roles were analyzed and actively engaged with to subvert the nature of these attributes.
-For example, domestic space has always been deemed secondary and has been relegated to women's duties.
-It is a space that has often been traumatic as much as nourishing.
-Healing Rites is about looking at our surroundings in a mindful manner, pondering over it, reminding us of commonality in experience between women, and tie that in with a creative process of inner and outer transformation.
+I decided to create and design something that would directly address rape culture—by analyzing and actively engaging with geography, language, and societal roles, in order to subvert the very nature of these attributes.
+For example, the domestic space has long been considered secondary, often relegated to women’s duties.
+It is a space that can be as traumatic as it is nourishing.
+Healing Rites invites us to look at our surroundings mindfully—to reflect on them—and reminds us of the commonality of experience among women, while tying this to a creative process of inner and outer transformation.

-Through the design process, I came upon Healing Rites- I knew that to make it accessible, democratic, and holistic, it would have to be nothing high-tech.
-Instead, it would remind the women that we can practice agency through frugal and simple creativity, storytelling, and sharing.
-It also ensured that women from all over the world could partake in these.
-The rites were supposed to be done in the domestic space via objects and "ingredients" that were most readily available to everyone, especially during covid.
-Healing rites essentially became a guided manifesto for taking charge of our healing through creative rituals.
+Through the design process, Healing Rites emerged.
+I knew that, for it to be accessible, democratic, and holistic, it couldn’t be high-tech.
+Instead, it needed to remind women that we can exercise agency through frugal and simple creativity, storytelling, and sharing.
+It also ensured that women from around the world could participate.
+These rites were designed to be carried out in domestic spaces, using objects and “ingredients” most readily available—especially during the COVID-19 pandemic.
+Healing Rites essentially became a guided manifesto for reclaiming our healing through creative rituals.

-I wanted to use the power of talismans, totems, and placebos to work in a way that enabled women to confront their trauma through acts that were creatively engaging as well as rooted in a commentary that was trauma-informed and culturally relevant.
-My research, along with my advisors, helped me create the rites to be effective and ethical.
+I wanted to harness the power of talismans, totems, and placebos—to enable women to confront trauma through acts that were both creatively engaging and rooted in trauma-informed, culturally relevant commentary.
+My research, along with guidance from my advisors, helped shape the rites to be both effective and ethical.

-To that end, as I had studied the power of placebos, writing, color, form, motifs in literature-- especially those that have shown to affect us emotionally and mentally, and manipulate those to our advantage to create physical artifacts of well-being and healing.
+To that end, I drew upon my studies of the power of placebos, storytelling, colour, form, and motifs in literature—especially those that emotionally and mentally resonate with us—and used them to our advantage, creating physical artefacts of well-being and healing.

 1.